-- Primary Source: "The Internet is for Everyone" - Activity Guide Make a Copy -
+- Primary Source: "The Internet is for Everyone" - Activity Guide

+- Make a Copy →

-- The Internet Is For Everyone Abbreviated
+- The Internet Is For Everyone Abbreviated Version Resource

-Version Resource Make a Copy -
+- Make a Copy -

 - What is the Internet?
 Video (download)

-- KWL Chart Handout Make a Copy -
+- KWL Chart Handout Make a Copy →

-- IETF Internet Engineering Task Force develops and promotes voluntary Internet standards and protocols, in particular the standards that comprise the Internet protocol suite (TCP/IP). - Internet A group of computers and servers that are connected to each other. - Net Neutrality the principle that all Internet traffic should be treated equally by Internet Service Providers.
+- IETF Internet Engineering Task Force develops and promotes voluntary Internet standards and protocols, in particular the standards that comprise the Internet protocol suite (TCP/IP). - Internet A group of computers and servers that are connected to each other.